DevFloppy/DevFloppy/README.md

 - 👋 Hi, I’m @DevFloppy
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Django and C#
+- 🌱 I’m currently learning Django, C# Java.

 <!---
 DevFloppy/DevFloppy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.